BlackRock's China unit raises $1 bln in maiden mutual fund - NewsBreak

 BlackRock's China unit raises $1 bln in maiden mutual fund

-SHANGHAI, Sept 8 (Reuters) - BlackRock's China mutual fund subsidiary set up its first fund in the country after raising 6.68 billion yuan ($1.03 billion) during a shortened subscription period, signalling warm reception by investors.
+SHANGHAI, Sept 8 (Reuters) - BlackRock’s mutual fund subsidiary in China established its first fund in the country after raising 6.68 billion yuan ($1.03 billion) in a shortened subscription period, signalling a warm reception by Chinese investors.

-Wednesday's disclosure came a day after billionaire investor George Soros said it was a mistake for BlackRock to invest in China now, and likely to lose money for the U.S. fund giant's clients. read more

-BlackRock (BLK.N), the first foreign asset manager to operate a wholly-owned business in China's $3.6 trillion mutual fund industry, said its newly-launched China equity fund had raised 6.68 billion yuan from more than 111,000 investors.
+BlackRock, the first foreign asset manager to operate a wholly-owned business in China’s $3.6 trillion mutual fund industry, said on Wednesday its newly-launched China equity fund had raised 6.68 billion yuan from over 111,000 investors.

 The BlackRock China New Horizon Mixed Securities Investment Fund, launched on Aug.
 30, stopped taking new subscriptions on Sept.
 3, a week earlier than planned.

-The fundraising by the world's biggest asset manager is being closely watched as more global players prepare to enter China's fast-growing, but highly competitive mutual fund market.
+The fundraising by BlackRock, the world’s biggest asset manager, is being closely watched as more global players are preparing to enter China’s fast-growing, but highly-competitive mutual fund market.

-Writing in the Wall Street Journal on Tuesday, Soros had called BlackRock's investment in China a tragic mistake that would damage the national security interests of the United States and other democracies.

-On Wednesday, Chi Zhang, general manager of Shanghai-based BlackRock Fund Management Co, said the asset manager was committed to bringing long-term investment opportunities for Chinese investors, leveraging its track record in investing in China A-shares and its expertise.

-BlackRock, which entered China more than 15 years ago, also owns a minority-owned Chinese mutual fund venture and recently set up a majority-owned Chinese wealth management venture.
+BlackRock, which entered China more than 15 years ago, also owns a minority-owned mutual fund venture in China, as well as a majority-owned Chinese wealth management venture. ($1 = 6.4662 Chinese yuan) (Reporting by Samuel Shen and Andrew Galbraith; Editing by Ana Nicolaci da Costa)

 Comments / 0